IndieCoderMM/blogify/README.md

 ### 📥 Installation

-Intall the required gems with:
+Install the required gems with:

 ```sh
 bundle install